gregblack90/NHLProspectDatabase/README.md

-# ProspectDatabase
-## NHL Prospect Database Management Application
+# NHL Prospect Database Management Application

-1.)
+## 1.)
 Game Log Search

 --> User selects prospect from NHL team, code will search for season history from hockeydb and writes to GUI